JuliaLang/www.julialang.org/manual/methods/index.md

     +(Any,Any,Any,Any,Any)
     +(Any,Any,Any,Any...)

-Multiple dispatch together with the flexible parametric type system, give Julia its ability to abstractly express high-level algorithms decoupled from implementation details, yet generate efficient, specialized code to handle each case at run time.
+Multiple dispatch together with the flexible parametric type system give Julia its ability to abstractly express high-level algorithms decoupled from implementation details, yet generate efficient, specialized code to handle each case at run time.

 ## Method Ambiguities